Selling Real Estate FAQ's

-- LJ Hooker has the strongest digital presence in Australia and won the prestigious Digital Presence of the Year Award 2016 at the national REB awards - ensuring your property reaches more buyers than any other real estate group
+- LJ Hooker has the strongest digital presence in Australia and won the prestigious Digital Presence of the Year Award in 2016 and at 2017 at the national REB awards - ensuring your property reaches more buyers than any other real estate group.

 - You'll reach an extra 2.5 million buyers with our complimentary online listing system.

 - Receive 20,000 Qantas Frequent Flyer* points when you sell your property with LJ Hooker.

 With an exclusive agency agreement, you give only one agent the rights to sell your property.

 This may entitle the agent to be paid a commission if the property is sold during the fixed term of the agreement, even if you or another agent were responsible for the sale.

 An exclusive listing arrangement is most commonly used for the sale of residential properties.

 What is the agent's role at an open house?

 An agent's job at an open house inspection is to listen closely and observe attendees to gauge buyer interest and motivation.

 By engaging in conversation, the agent can learn more about a potential buyer's specific circumstances and requirements.
 This helps the agent to discuss the aspects of the property relevant to the buyer.